 Cosette Serabjit-Singh, a biomedical research scientist and former pharmaceutical company executive, is a 40-year veteran of the Research Triangle Park, NC whose growth and complexity was in concert with the development of her career and thriving family.
 While committed to her adopted state of North Carolina, her professional experience in academia, as a federal research scientist and a leader in the private sector, has enhanced her international perspective that has roots in her primary and secondary education overseas.
 She was born in Chicago, Illinois and has lived in Florida, India, Jamaica and New York.
 She completed her graduate degree in North Carolina and has travelled extensively for business and recreation.
 She has a strong interest in progressive, globally significant and sustainable development that will position North Carolina well for the benefit of all our children and grandchildren.

-Dr. Joe B. Whitehead, Jr., is the Provost and Vice Chancellor for Academic Affairs and Chief Academic Officer at North Carolina A&T State University (NCA&T).
-Dr. Whitehead serves as a key member of the Chancellor’s cabinet.
-He provides leadership and direction for all academic programs and works closely with internal and external constituents to promote the quality achievement of strategic outcomes.
+Dr. Joe B. Whitehead, Jr., is a tenured professor of physics at North Carolina A&T State University (NCA&T).
+Previously he served as the Provost and Vice Chancellor for Academic Affairs and Chief Academic Officer at NCA&T. Dr. Whitehead served as a key member of the Chancellor’s cabinet.
+He provided leadership and direction for all academic programs and worked closely with internal and external constituents to promote the quality achievement of strategic outcomes.
 The Division of Academic Affairs is composed of nine (9) schools/colleges.
 The Provost and Vice Chancellor for Academic Affairs have direct supervision of deans of all academic schools/colleges, namely the Colleges of Arts and Sciences and Engineering; the Schools of Agriculture and Environmental Sciences, Business and Economics, Education, Nursing and Technology; The Graduate School and the Joint School of Nanoscience and Nanoengineering.
 The Provost and Vice Chancellor for Academic Affairs is also responsible for direct supervision of the Dean of Library Services, the Associate Vice Chancellor for Enrollment Management, the Vice Provost for Academic Affairs and Undergraduate Programs, the Vice Provost for Strategic Planning and Institutional Effectiveness, and the Vice Provost for Research, Graduate Programs and Extended Learning.
 Additionally, the Provost has oversight of the Division of Information Technology and the Division of Research and Economic Development.
 Dr. Whitehead received his B.S. degree in Physics from Delta State University (1983) and his M.A.
 (1985) and Ph.D.
 (1989) in Physics from Kent State University where he performed his doctoral research at the Liquid Crystal Institute.
 After graduation from Kent State University in 1989, he was a research scientist at Georgia Tech Research Institute for one year prior to an appointment as an assistant professor in the Department of Physics and Astronomy at the University of Southern Mississippi.
 Dr. Whitehead’s administrative appointments include Chair of the Department of Physics and Astronomy, Associate Dean and Dean of the College of Science and Technology at the University of Southern Mississippi.
 He is the recipient of the Kent State University’s 2001 Institutional Diversity New Millennium Alumni Award and a member of Delta State University Alumni Hall of Fame.
 Dr. Whitehead is a native of Picayune, Mississippi and is married with two children.